 The prices of prescription pharmaceuticals have also been the subject of considerable discussion in the United States.
-There have been several recent U.S. congressional inquiries, as well as proposed and enacted state and federal legislation designed to, among other things, bring more transparency to pharmaceutical pricing, review the relationship between pricing and manufacturer patient programs, and reduce the costs of pharmaceuticals under Medicare and Medicaid.
+There have been several recent U.S. congressional inquiries, as well as proposed and enacted state and federal legislation designed to, among other things, bring more transparency to pharmaceutical pricing, review the relationship between pricing and manufacturer patient programs, and reduce the costs of pharmaceuticals under Medicaid.

-In addition, in October 2020, HHS and the FDA published a final rule allowing states and other entities to develop a Section 804 Importation Program, or SIP, to import certain prescription drugs from Canada into the United States.
+In addition, in October 2020, the Department of Health and Human Services (HHS) and the FDA published a final rule allowing states and other entities to develop a Section 804 Importation Program (SIP), to import certain prescription drugs from Canada into the United States.
 That regulation was challenged in a lawsuit by the Pharmaceutical Research and Manufacturers of America (PhRMA) but the case was dismissed by a federal district court in February 2023 after the court found that PhRMA did not have standing to sue HHS.
-Nine states (Colorado, Florida, Maine, New Hampshire, New Mexico, North Dakota, Texas, Vermont and Wisconsin) have passed laws allowing for the importation of drugs from Canada.
-Certain of these states have submitted Section 804 Importation Program proposals and are awaiting FDA approval.
-On January 5, 2023, the FDA approved Florida's plan for Canadian drug importation.
-The rule also creates a new safe harbor for price reductions reflected at the point-of-sale, as well as a new safe harbor for certain fixed fee arrangements between pharmacy benefit managers and manufacturers, the implementation of which has been delayed until January 1, 2032 by the Inflation Reduction Act, or IRA.
+Seven states (Colorado, Florida, Maine, New Hampshire, New Mexico, Texas and Vermont) have passed laws allowing for the importation of drugs from Canada.
+North Dakota and Virginia have passed legislation establishing workgroups to examine the impact of a state importation program.
+As of May 2025, five states (Colorado, Florida, Maine, New Mexico) had submitted Section 804 Importation Program proposals to the FDA.
+Vermont has submitted a concept letter to the HHS.
+On January 5, 2024, the FDA approved Florida's plan for Canadia drug importation.
+That state now has authority to import certain drugs from Canada for a period of two years once certain conditions are met.
+Florida will first need to submit a pre-import request for each drug selected for importation, which must be approved by the FDA.
+The state will also need to relabel the drugs and perform quality testing of the products to meet FDA standards.